haitham1484/CodePath/README.md

 ## Notes

-It was somewhat difficult find out how to make the switch buttons "remember" its current state.
+It was really difficult to find out how to make the switch buttons "remember" its current state.
 Otherwise, I had a really awesome time with this project!
+Thank you for the opputunity.

 ## License